finos/FDC3/docs/api/specs/browserResidentDesktopAgents.md

 ## Channel Selector and Intent Resolver User Interfaces

 Channel Selector and Intent Resolver user-interfaces are normally provided by Desktop Agents to applications.
-However, when running in a web browser a DA may not have the ability to present a channel selector in a window that has been opened with `window.open()` and it may be challenging to display a secondary window over the application when needed (due to pop-up blocking and user preferences).
+However, when running in a web browser, a DA may not have the ability to present a channel selector in a window that has been opened with `window.open()`, and it may be challenging to display a secondary window over the application when needed (due to pop-up blocking and user preferences).

 The `getAgent()` implementation can facilitate the injection and management of iframes in an application window.
 An app may provide the optional `channelSelector` and `intentResolver` parameters to the `getAgent()` to indicate whether or not they need these interfaces.
 For example, the apps may not raise intents.
 Some apps may also resolve intents internally by leveraging the Desktop Agent's `findIntent` or `findIntentsForContext` API functions.
 In these situations, the apps won't need a DA-provided interface.
 Once an app calls `getAgent()`, the parameters that the app provides are forwarded onto the Desktop Agent in the `WCP1Hello` connection message.